Classic Car Insurance

 To help you understand more about classic car insurance, we’ve put together this list of frequently asked questions relating to cost, breakdown cover, driving abroad, MOTs and more.

 Classic cars aren’t driven on a regular basis or used for the daily commute like modern vehicles.
 Plus, the level of car care from the owner is usually higher.
 Therefore, they’re considered a lower risk by insurers and generally command lower insurance premiums.
 Classic car insurance also tends to increase at a much steadier rate.

 There are a number of different levels of breakdown cover for classic cars:

-- Onward travel – if your car isn’t fixable, this policy includes car hire for 3 days, payment for public transport, or overnight accommodation
+- Onward travel: If your car isn’t fixable, this policy includes car hire for three days, payment for public transport, or overnight accommodation.

-- European cover – here you’re covered whilst you’re out on the road in Europe.
-This can be single trip or an annual policy
+- European cover: Here, you’re covered while you’re out on the road in Europe.
+This can be single trip or an annual policy.

 - Vintage cars were built before 1930

 - Vintage cars were built before WWI